Hell in Christianity: Place

-Traditionally in the past Hell has been spoken of or considered as a place.
-Some have rejected metaphorical interpretations of the biblical descriptions of hell, and have attributed to Hell a location within the earth, while others who uphold the opinion that hell is a definite place, say instead that its location is unknown.
+Traditionally in the past Hell has been considered as a place.
+Some have rejected metaphorical interpretations of the biblical descriptions of hell, and have attributed to Hell a location within the earth, while others who uphold the belief that hell is a place say that its location is unknown.

 In a homily given on 25 March 2007, Pope Benedict XVI stated: "Jesus came to tell us that he wants us all in heaven and that hell, of which so little is said in our time, exists and is eternal for those who close their hearts to his love."
-Journalist Richard Owen's interpretation of this remark as declaring that hell is an actual place was reported in many media.
+Journalist Richard Owen's interpretation of this remark as declaring that hell is an actual place was reported in multiple media outlets.

 Writing in the 1910 Catholic Encyclopedia, Joseph Hontheim said that "theologians generally accept the opinion that hell is really within the earth.
 The Catholic Church has decided nothing on this subject; hence we may say hell is a definite place; but where it is, we do not know."
 He cited the view of Augustine of Hippo that Hell is under the earth and that of Gregory the Great that hell is either on the earth or under it.

 The posthumous supplement to Aquinas' Summa theologiciae suppl.
 Q97 A4 flags discussion of the location of hell as speculation: As Augustine says (De Civ.
 Dei xv, 16), "I am of opinion that no one knows in what part of the world hell is situated, unless the Spirit of God has revealed this to some one."